dbeaver/idea-rcp-launch-config-generator/readme.md

 This tool generates the `dev.properties` and `config.ini` files needed to run the project in the dev environment.

+Instructions:
+- Download and unpack Eclipse IDE (we recommend to use `Eclipse for RCP and RAP developers` package)
+- Launch Eclipse IDE and install all dependencies (use Help->Install new software):
+  - https://p2.dev.dbeaver.com/eclipse-repo (DBeaver and CloudBeaver 3rd party deps)
+- Launch IDEA
+- Set variable `ECLIPSE_PATH` to the location where Eclipse IDE is installed.
+- Open project (e.g. `idea-workspace-dbeaver`)
+- Build project (CTRL+F9)
+- Execute run configuration `Generate DBeaver CE dev props`

 Accepts the following required parameters:

 Parameter | Description